sonic-net/sonic-mgmt/sdn_tests/tests/Watchport_Blackbox_Test _Plan.md

 # Overview

-Watchport is a feature that aims to quickly remove a link (that went down) from the WCMP group it participates in before the controller can detect the link down event and take the appropriate recovery action.
-This is mainly to shorten the duration of traffic black hole problems that may arise if a down member exists in a WCMP group.
+Watchport is a feature that aims to quickly remove a link (that went down) from the WCMP/ECMP group it participates in before the controller (used interchangeably with the external view) can detect the link down event and take the appropriate recovery action.
+This is mainly to shorten the duration of traffic black hole problems that may arise if a down member exists in a WCMP/ECMP group.

 The test-plan aims to verify the correctness of the feature by picking up certain triggers and common use-cases.
 The testing will not cover the following:

--   Edge test cases like the maximum members in a group, maximum groups etc since those will be covered as part of the fuzzer tests.
--   Reference or object dependencies like whether a nexthop member exists before being referenced in the wcmp group action, these are covered by fuzzer tests.
+-   Reference or object dependencies like whether a nexthop member exists before being referenced in the WCMP/ECMP group action.
--   Traffic loss/convergence related scenarios, TBD on where this will be covered.
+-   Traffic loss/convergence related scenarios.

 # Testbed Requirements